earthly/website/blog/_posts/2023-06-21-setup-reverse-proxy-kubernetes-nginx.md

 [Flask Homepage](https://i.imgur.io/iaQtJtX_d.webp)

-### Deploying your Nginx server to Minikube
+### Deploying Your Nginx Server to Minikube

-Now that you are done with deploying your Flask server, let’s do the same with your Nginx server.
+Now that you are done with deploying your Flask server, let's do the same with your Nginx server.

 The steps are similar to the ones you followed when deploying your Flask server.